HyagoOliveira/InputSystem/README.md

 You can use all these assets in any project you want to (be it commercial or not).

-Includes button prompts for:
+Includes buttons prompts for:

-* Xbox 360 controller
+* Xbox 360
-* Xbox One controller
+* Xbox One
-* Play Station 3 controller*
-* Play Station 4 controller*
+* PlayStation 4
-* Play Station Move*
-* PS Vita*
-* Vive Controller
-* Oculus Controllers & Remote
-* Wii Controller
+* PlayStation 5
-* Wii U Controller
-* Nintentdo Switch
+* Nintentdo Switch Pro Controller
-* Steam Controller(Updated to commercial version)
-* Ouya
-* Keyboard and mouse buttons(Both in black and white including blanks)
+* Keyboard and Mouse
-* Directional arrows for thumb sticks and movement keys
-* Touch Screen Gestures

 All in 100x100 px .png format.